Last Updated on by Jeremy

 Had I made the same pie in a small pizza, it would've topped out at about $16- pushing the price point a bit much for its size.

-Is it worth it to get 64% less pizza for only 36% discount in price?
+Is it worth it to get significantly less pizza for only a mild reduction in price?
 To me, the math doesn't add up, and I wish this one would offer a pizza in the conventional large size at a mid-range price point (or, as an alternative, specialty discounts available as a small).

 Overall, I'll place some of the blame on myself and say I goofed when ordering at Pizzeria Davide.
 By choosing a specialty pie without thinking I received an extra large that was big enough to feed six or so people comfortably and resulted in an admittedly pricey meal for those who aren't entertaining guests.